Online Maximum Matching with Recourse: Introduction

+Given an online algorithm ALG, and a request sequence $\sigma$, we use the standard notation $\textrm{ALG}(\sigma)$ to denote the output of ALG on sequence $\sigma$.
+In the context of the matching problem, we will denote by $|\textrm{ALG}(\sigma)|$ the {\em value} of the matching output by ALG on sequence $\sigma$, namely the cardinality of its matching.
+We will denote by OPT the offline optimal algorithm that has knowledge of the request sequence, and hence $|\textrm{OPT}(\sigma)|$ denotes the cardinality of the offline optimal matching.

-An online algorithm $\textrm{ALG}$ for a maximization problem is said to be $c$-competitive if there is a constant $d$ such that $\textrm{ALG}(\sigma) \geq \textrm{OPT}(\sigma) / c - d$, for all request sequences $\sigma$.
-Here $\textrm{ALG}(\sigma)$ stands for the objective value of the solution produced by $\textrm{ALG}$ on $\sigma$, while $\textrm{OPT}(\sigma)$ stands for the value of the optimal solution.
-If $d=0$ the algorithm is called \emph{strictly} $c$-competitive.
+An online algorithm $\textrm{ALG}$ for the maximum cardinality matching problem is said to be \emph{asymptotically $c$-competitive} if there is a constant $d$ such that $|\textrm{ALG}(\sigma)| \geq |\textrm{OPT}(\sigma)| / c - d$, for all request sequences $\sigma$.
+If $d=0$ the algorithm is called \emph{strictly $c$-competitive}.
 Note that some previous work on the matching problem has used the reciprocal ratio.
-The smallest $c$ for which an online algorithm $\textrm{ALG}$ is $c$-competitive is called the \emph{competitive ratio} of $\textrm{ALG}$.
+The smallest $c$ for which an online algorithm $\textrm{ALG}$ is $c$-competitive is called the \emph{asymptotic competitive ratio} of $\textrm{ALG}$.
 The strict competitive ratio is defined similarly.
 If it so happens that this minimum value does not exist, the competitive ratio is actually defined by the corresponding infimum.
 In this setting an \emph{upper bound} on the (strict or not) competitive ratio establishes the performance guarantee of an online algorithm, whereas a \emph{lower bound} is a negative result.

 Both upper and lower bounds in this work are shown for the strict competitive ratio.
 This implies that the upper bounds carry over to the more general definition, but this generalization does not necessarily hold for the lower bounds.
 We emphasize, however, that the known lower bounds for edge-bounded recourse problems in~\cite{AvitabileMathieu:13:Online,BoyarFavrholdt:17:Relaxing-the-Irrevocability} are likewise expressed in terms of the strict competitive ratio.
 This is due, perhaps, to difficulties in applying techniques that extend the lower bounds to the standard definition of the competitive ratio that are inherent to the recourse setting, and which do not arise in the traditional online framework of irrevocable decisions.
 Specifically, it is not obvious how to use techniques based on multiple copies of an adversarial instance in order to lower-bound the performance of any online alghorithm, although this may be possible for specific online algorithms (see, e.g., Lemma~\ref{lem:lb_asym_LGREEDY}).
 For convenience, we will henceforth refer to the strict competitive ratio as simply the ``competitive ratio''.